Harmful effects of sun rays on the skin

 • Benefit: Physical filters are safe and are best suited for children and people with sensitive skin.

 • Cons: They can leave a white, dull glow on the area of skin applied.
-One way to mitigate this is nanotechnology, where the zinc oxide and titanium dioxide particles are made so small (< 100 nanometers) that they do not leave white marks.
+One way to limit this is nanotechnology, where the zinc oxide and titanium dioxide particles are made so small ( 100 nanometers) that they do not leave white traces.
 This poses potential safety risks, and scientists differ on this.
 The latest studies indicate that nanoparticles are harmless and cannot penetrate the skin to enter your bloodstream, but if you inhale them (in the case of sunscreen sprays containing titanium dioxide nanoparticles) they may be carcinogenic.

 • Disadvantage: They can cause skin irritation and allergic reactions.